-After lunch we visit the new Ismaili Jamatkhana and Culture Centre of Khorog which opened its doors to the Jamat in December 2018.
-Built primarily of local granite, over 400 local craftsmen worked on the construction.
-The completed Centre offers tranquil spaces for both spiritual and secular endeavour.
-Its focal point is the prayer hall, which features a Pamiri roof, stone walls, stained glass windows, and carved wood pillars.
-The Centre also houses a social hall, library, meeting and multipurpose rooms, a foyer, a covered veranda, an amphitheatre and courtyards.
+The Ismaili Jamatkhana and Culture Centre of Khorog opened its doors in December 2018 as a prayer and educational space for the Ismaili community.
+Due to government restrictions, it is not currently open to the public, but we will hear firsthand from one of the former guides about this beautiful, symbolically complex piece of architecture and the nature of the Ismaili faith.
 Pamiri Isma'ilism is unique in a number of ways.
 The region's geographical isolation made it difficult for initial Muslim missionaries to break ground, and so compromises were made allowing older religious practices to be incorporated into contemporary worship.
 Mosques are almost non-existent in the region, with Khorog's Jamatkhana the first official place of public worship.
 Many traditions are instead centred around the Pamir House, a traditional residential building that draws on ancient fire-worship as much as contemporary Islam.
-(Overnight Khorog) BLD
+(Overnight Khorog at 2020m) BLD

-Yamg, Tajikistan - 1 night
+Zong, Tajikistan - 2 nights

-Day 12: Saturday 15 June, Khorog - Garm Chashma - Wakhan Valley - Yamg (190km, 4-5hrs)
+Day 12: Thursday 3 June, Khorog - Ishkashim - Wakhan Valley - Zong (190km, 4-5hrs)